 Required Notice To End a Month-to-Month Rental in Indiana

-Indiana lets both the landlord or tenant terminate a month-to-month lease with at least 30 days of advance notice, unless there’s a written agreement to keep another standard.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Indiana lets both the landlord and tenant end a month-to-month lease with at least 30 days of advance notice, unless agreed otherwise in writing.
+In general, any reason that isn’t landlord retaliation.

 Indiana requires written notice to end a month-to-month lease.
-In general, notice may be delivered by hand (including to someone authorized on the property, with an explanation), or posted in a conspicuous place on the relevant premises.
+In general, notice may be hand delivered (including to someone authorized on the property, with an explanation), or posted in a conspicuous place on the tenant’s property.

-Required Notice To Raise the Rent on a Indiana Month-to-Month Lease
+Required Notice To Raise the Rent on an Indiana Month-to-Month Lease

-Indiana requires that notice for a rental increase be delivered in writing, with the same standard advance notice provided for termination or other major lease changes, which in Indiana is 30 days unless otherwise provided by written agreement.
+Indiana requires the same standard advance notice provided for termination or other major lease changes, which is 30 days unless agreed in writing.
+Notice also must be delivered in writing.

 Eviction in Indiana Month-to-Month Rentals

-Indiana tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Indiana tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Indiana typically take three to sixteen weeks.

 For more information on the eviction process in Indiana, click here.